-Most genital trauma occurs in men and may involve injury to the testes, scrotum, and penis.
+Most genital trauma occurs in men and may involve injury to the testes, scrotum, and/or penis.
 Severe genital injuries occur most commonly on the battlefield, usually from ground explosives.
-Genital mutilation of women Female Genital Mutilation Female genital mutilation is practiced routinely in parts of Africa (usually northern or central Africa), where it is deeply ingrained as part of some cultures.
+Genital mutilation of women Female Genital Mutilation Female genital mutilation is a traditional practice in some cultures in parts of Africa (usually northern or central Africa).
 It is also done in some parts of the Middle East and in other areas... read more by removing the clitoris, which is done in some cultures, is a form of genital trauma Female Genital Mutilation Female genital mutilation is a traditional practice in some cultures in parts of Africa (usually northern or central Africa).
 It is also done in some parts of the Middle East and in other areas... read more and child abuse Overview of Child Maltreatment Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more .

 Most testicular injuries result from blunt trauma (eg, assaults, motor vehicle crashes, sports injuries); penetrating testicular injuries are far less common.
 Testicular injuries are classified as contusions or, if the tunica albuginea is disrupted, as ruptures.